%20Emmanuel-Kassim-Bangura.jpg)

 Research subject: Urban Water Engineering

-Division: Architecture and Water
+Division: Urban Water Engineering

 Department of Civil, Environmental and Natural Resources Engineering